 Iran calls for US to ease banking restrictions

-Iran says the U.S. and the European Union have locked it out of the international financial system despite the deal.
+Tehran has accused the U.S. and the European Union of keeping Iran locked out of the international financial system despite the deal.